Leansag/Data-Warehouse/Interfaz/README.md

 3. If you have completed the steps described in both README (`Data Warehouse - FRONTEND` and` Data Warehouse - BACKEND`) by first performing the backend steps and then the frontend steps, you should be ready to navigate through the contact manager Data Warehouse.

-4. Tip: If you want to log out or switch user, just close the navigation window and reload the page in another tab, as the identification is handled by `sessionStorage`.
+4. Tip: If you want to log out or switch user, just close the navigation window and reload the page in another tab, as the identification is handled by `sessionStorage`..